Background Events - April-May 1940

 departed Halifax at 1000

-escorted by Canadian destroyers RESTIGOUCHE and ST LAURENT.
-At 1400 on 1
+escorted by Canadian destroyers RESTIGOUCHE and ST

-May, the destroyers turned the convoy over to Armed merchant cruiser VOLTAIRE
+May, the destroyers turned the convoy over to Armed

 and French submarine ARCHIMEDE.
-The armed merchant cruiser and the submarine
+The armed merchant cruiser

 were detached on 11 May.
-On 12 May, sloop ENCHANTRESS and corvette GLADIOLUS
+On 12 May, sloop ENCHANTRESS and

-joined the convoy and escorted it until its arrival at Liverpool on 15 May.
+joined the convoy and escorted it until its arrival at

-DURBAN arrived at
+arrived at Singapore.

 April,